What’s the one thing that can get motorists’ minds off the sting of high gas prices? That’s right — the Attack of the Killer HIV Needle!

 An email that I first saw in the Summer of 2000 alleges that some whacko with HIV positive blood is sticking him/herself with needles, and then “affixing” these needles to the underside of gas pump handles.
 Unsuspecting motorists grab the handle, and suddenly the $2.50 for super isn’t the only thing they’re wincing about.

-Fortunately, just like the LSD scare, this is a hoax.
+Fortunately, this is a hoax.
 Here’s the original text.